 - Start bottle weaning and introduce drinking from a cup by age 1.

-- Give water in between meals.
+- Give your child water between meals.

-- Offer cheese, fruits, vegetables and nuts as snacks
+- Offer cheese, fruits, vegetables and nuts as snacks.